惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Vishal’s house bears the documentation of a relentless ambition to succeed on the track. | Photo Credit: Special Arrangement

-“As a six-year-old, Vishal was a very fussy eater.
+“As a young boy of six, Vishal was a very fussy eater.
 He was very weak and his knees bowed into each other when he walked.
-The doctors called it “knock knees,” his father Thennarasu recalls.
+The doctors called it ‘knock knees’,” recalls his father, Thennarasu.

-The doctors suggested a diet regimen to treat the condition, but Thennarasu had a friend who suggested a unique form of physical therapy that, unknown to him, would start the boy on a history-making journey.
+The doctors suggested a dietary regimen to treat the condition, but Thennarasu had a friend who suggested a unique form of physical therapy that, unbeknownst to him, would set the boy on a history-making journey.

 “At that time, I used to play football in the evenings at the Jolarpettai mini stadium.
-When I told one of the coaches there named John about my son’s condition, he suggested physical therapy.
-He would take Vishal to the long jump pit, and bury him up to his knees in the sand.
-He’d leave him like that for two hours and then make him run around the ground,” Thennarasu adds.
+When I told one of the coaches there, named John, about my son’s condition, he suggested physical therapy.
+He would take Vishal to the long jump pit and bury him up to his knees in the sand.
+Vishal would move around like that and, after a couple of hours, he’d make him run around the ground,” recalls Thennarasu.

-“His knees slowly started getting better.
+Although unusual, the therapy slowly began to work.
+“Slowly, his knees started getting better.
 It took nearly six months for his condition to go away.
 But he didn’t stop after that.
 He started coming to the ground to practise his running!”

 Vishal ‘Bolt’

 Thennarasu encouraged his son’s passion.
-“I wanted him to become an athlete or any sportsperson because my own father didn’t encourage me.
-He was a good student but I didn’t really care so much,” he says.
+“I wanted him to become an athlete or some kind of sportsperson because my own father didn’t encourage me.
+He wanted me to be a good student, but I didn’t really care so much,” he says.

-A few years later, Vishal’s father found out that selection trials were being held to select prospective students for the Tamil Nadu State Sports Hostel in Chennai.
-Thennarasu says at least 700 athletes had shown up.
-Vishal was among those who got through.
+A couple of years after the Bolt poster went up on the wall of Vishal’s room, his father learnt that selection trials were being conducted for the Tamil Nadu State Sports Hostel in Chennai.
+Competition was stiff.
+Thennarasu recalls that nearly 700 athletes had turned up, but Vishal got through.

-“My dad told me that I would go on to raise the flag for India.
-I knew what the Olympics were but I didn’t know anything else or even what it would take to become an Indian athlete,” he says.
+Before he left home to live 200 kilometres away in a vast new metropolis, Vishal remembers his father’s farewell.
+“My dad told me, ‘You are going to raise the flag for India.’
+I knew what the Olympics were, but I didn’t know anything else or what it would take to become an Indian athlete,” he says.

 Results didn’t always go his way.